 Infrastructure and Innovation Fund

-The Infrastructure and Innovation Fund is now open to new applications.
+++Please note: The Infrastructure and Innovation Fund is currently closed to new applications++

 Grant funding is available for communities to investigate and develop projects that link local energy generation with local energy use, or projects that wish to develop innovative distribution and storage solutions.

 In many parts of Scotland there are restrictions or long lead-in times on adding additional generation capacity to the National Grid.
 Energy storage and network management technologies can allow the efficient substitution of fossil fuels with renewable energy, but these need to be piloted through real world, community-based situations.

 The overall aim of IIF is to stimulate innovative approaches to unlock potential for local renewable energy generation.
 The following areas are priorities for the fund :

 - overcoming barriers relating to grid capacity issues;